aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

    :scale: 70
    :align: center

+|

-The result is comparable to the result of the example of the JSON: the data from the XML is imported into the AIMMS-identifiers as prescribed by the mappingfile.
-The index ``city`` has been filled with the values Amsterdam, The Hague and Rotterdam and the parameter ``lat`` is using this index with the corresponding values as indicated in the mappingfile by the ``maps-to`` element.
+The result is comparable to the result of the example of the JSON: the data from the XML is imported into the AIMMS-identifiers as prescribed by the mapping file.
+The index ``city`` has been filled with the values Amsterdam, The Hague and Rotterdam and the parameter ``lat`` is using this index with the corresponding values as indicated in the mapping file by the ``maps-to`` element.

-In our example the ``maps-to`` element contains the value "lat(city)" - referring to the index name within the parentheses.
+In our example the ``maps-to`` element contains the value ``lat(city)`` - referring to the index name within the parentheses.
 If you would have left out the index name, the error *"The dimension of the maps-to attribute x for node y does not coincide with the specified numbers of indices"* would have occurred.

 The parameter ``Countries`` is defined as a string parameter within the AIMMS model, as to being able to hold string values.

-CSV mapping (importing data, n-dimensional identifier)
+CSV Mapping (importing data, n-dimensional identifier)
 ---------------------------------------------------------

 Let's work with the following CSV-formatted data: